 The RidGelet Transform (RGT) [5] was developed over several years in an attempt to break an inherent limit plaguing wavelet denoising of images.
-This limit arises from the frequently depicted fact that the two-dimensional (2D) WVT of images exhibits a large number of wavelet coefficients to represent image edges.
+This limit arises from the frequently depicted fact that the two-dimensional (2-D) WVT of images exhibits large wavelet coefficients to represent the image edges.
 A basic model for calculating ridgelet coefficients is to view ridgelet analysis as a form of wavelet analysis in the Radon domain.
-It has been shown in [8] that ridgelet representations solve the problem of sparse approximation of smooth objects with straight edges.
+It has been shown in [8] that ridgelet representation solve the problem of sparse approximation of smooth objects with straight edges.
 In [7], an attempt has been made to use RGT for image compression.

 However, in image processing, edges are typically curved rather than straight and ridgelets alone cannot yield efficient representation.
-But, if one uses a sufficient fine scale to capture curved edges, such edges get almost straight, therefore ridgelets are deployed in a localized manner.
+But, if one uses a sufficient fine scale to capture curved edges, such an edge gets almost straight, therefore ridgelets are deployed in a localized manner.
 As a consequence the CurVelet Transform (CVT) [4] has been introduced.
-CVT is based on multiscale ridgelets combined with a spatial bandpass filtering operation; it was initially developed in the continuous-domain via multiscale filtering followed by a block RGT on each bandpass image.
+CVT is based on multiscale ridgelets combined with a spatial bandpass filtering operation.
+CVT was initially developed in the continuous-domain via multiscale filtering followed by a block RGT on each bandpass image.
 Later, the authors proposed the second-generation CVT [6] that was defined directly via frequency partitioning without using RGT.
 Both curvelet constructions require a rotation operation for the frequency decomposition, which ensures the construction in the continuous-domain.
-However, for discrete images, sampled on a rectangular grid, the discrete implementation of the curvelet transform is very challenging.
+For discrete images, sampled on a rectangular grid, the discrete implementation of the curvelet transform is very challenging.

-Therefore a new method was introduced: the ConTourlet Transform (CTT) [9]; initially described in the discrete-domain, the authors proved its convergence to an expansion in the continuous-domain.
-Thus, a discrete-domain multiresolution and multidirectional expansion is constructed, in the same way as wavelets are derived from filter banks, but using non-separable ones.
-Due to the fast-iterated filter bank algorithm, the construction results in a flexible multiresolution, local and directional image expansion using contour segments.
+Therefore a new image representation method was introduced: the ConTourlet Transform (CTT) [9].
+The authors start with a description of the transform in the discrete-domain and then prove its convergence to an expansion in the continuous-domain.
+Thus a discrete-domain multiresolution and multidirectional expansion is constructed.
+This in the same way as wavelets are derived from filter banks, but using non-separable filter banks.
+Due to the fast-iterated filter bank algorithm the construction results in a flexible multiresolution, local and directional image expansion using contour segments.
 However, CTT has the adverse property of showing other types of artifacts due to the discrete approach.